ludditry/zwift-training/operational/zwift-deployment.md

   variables to describe their ideal configuration.

-# Lab 1: Installing Ansible
+# Exercise 1: Installing Ansible

 [Installing Ansible]($PLACEHOLDER/installing-ansible.md)

-This lab explains how to install and configure ansible.
+This exercise explains how to install and configure ansible.

 # Ansible Terminology #